-Last fall I took my bucket of perhaps 50 acorns from a half dozen trees, and planted them in soil I dug from beneath the parent tree mixed with compost/soil.
+Last fall I took my bucket of approximately 50 acorns from a half dozen trees, and planted them in soil I dug from beneath the parent tree mixed with compost/soil.
 I wasn’t sure if the acorns required some indigenous soil organisms to thrive.
 I planted them immediately after gathering them so that they wouldn’t dry out.
-I placed about a dozen seeds in several 3-gallon pots.
+I placed about a dozen seeds each in several 3-gallon pots.
 Oaks typically extend their root first before the stem when they germinate, and I wanted the roots to have plenty of room.
 Acorns were planted approximately twice as deep as their length.
 Finally, I covered the pots with wire to keep the squirrels off them.

 Post oaks are not common in the nursery trade for these very reasons: their growth rate is slow and unpredictable, and they don’t like to grow in a pot.
 They seem to have a relationship with soil microorganisms that could be hard to duplicate in nursery production, and the growth pattern that results in their rugged mature growth does not conform to the uniform street tree shape required by most commercial nurseries.